wordlift/docs/docs/agent-wordlift/workflows/create-social-media-posts.md

 ## Creating a Thread on X

-Let's do a similar excercise now for creating Twittr thread.
+Let's craft now a similar prompt for creating *a Twitter thread*.

 ### Here goes the prompt for X: